 - 4 tbsp butter or ghee;

-- Fry the bacon in a medium hot and large pan until crisp.
+- Heat a large pan over medium high heat and fry the bacon in a large pan until crisp.
 Fry in batches if your pan is too small to contain all the bacon slices at once.

 - Remove bacon from the pan and dry with a paper towel.
 Keep the rendered bacon grease for future cooking.

 - Melt the chocolate in a pot with the butter or ghee slowly so it doesn’t burn.

 - Using thongs, dip the bacon slices in the chocolate, either on one half of the slices or on the whole slice.

 - Place the chocolate dipped bacon on a cooling rack placed over foil or parchment paper.

 - Let cool in the refrigerator for about 2 hours, until the chocolate has hardened.